epfahl/cem/README.md

-_Note: This library is still under development._
+_Note: This library is still in its very early phases of development._

 `CEM` is an Elixir framework for applying the cross-entropy method to continuous and discrete optimization problems.